AWS Environments

 9. On the Review page, enter a policy name.

-For example, to designate that this policy is for StreamSets environments, you might enter the name StreamSets-Environment-Policy.
+For example, to designate that this policy is for IBM StreamSets environments, you might enter the name StreamSets-Environment-Policy.

 10. Click Create policy.